ubergrape/grape-ds/docs/docs/color.md

 | <Swatch color="#472a02"></Swatch> | `gold-80` | #472a02 | 71,42,2
 | <Swatch color="#331900"></Swatch> | `gold-90` | #331900 | 51,25,0
 ## Color tokens
 Each color token is drawn from a color palette token.
-We only use token-based colors in all of our components.
-For designers, all our color tokens are ready to be used in Figma [Grape DS Foundation - Colors](https://www.figma.com/file/1H80rWSPzHMnJ66iic8z5q/?node-id=114%3A2), and available as color styles from the Figma Team Library.
+We only use token-based colors in all of our components and interface elements.
+Every part of the interface in any possible state (hover, focus, disabled, etc.) is mapped to one of our predefined color tokens.
+Constraining the interface to a predefined set of colors ensures consistency while providing flexibility and context for use of color.

+:::note
+When colored text is used on colored background, adjust for sufficient contrast.
+Use inverse text color if necessary.
+In light color mode the background color should be lighter than the text color, and we suggest applying light-dark-contrast to your elements.
+:::.
-### Neutrals
+### Grays
-Neutral colors are divided into `base-bw`, `base` and `base-warm`.
-Neutrals (except base-bw) have 8 possible lightness grades, from ghost to darkest.
+Gray colors are divided into `base-bw`, `base` and `base-warm`.
+Grays (except base-bw) have 8 possible lightness grades, from ghost to darkest.
+The gray color family is dominant in the default theme, making subtle shifts in value to help organize content into distinct zones.
 #### Base BW
 | Color | Token | Palette token | HEX | RGB
 | :-- | :-- | :-- | :-- | :-- |